tieututinhoc/piracy/docs/README.md

 - [[Guide] Bypassing paywalls on iOS apps](https://zero-day.io/bypassing-paywalls-on-ios-apps/) - Bypassing paywalls on iOS apps.
 - [Get Around Paywalls with Incognito Mode](https://lifehacker.com/get-around-paywalls-with-incognito-mode-1679310015) - Tutorial how to get around a Paywall with Incognito Mode.
 - [How to Get Around Newspaper Paywalls in 2019](https://medium.com/black-edge-consulting/how-to-bypass-virtually-every-news-paywall-705602c4c2ce?source=linkShare-ccf1b677570b-1549597061&_branch_match_id=638842629899229780) - How to bypass newspaper paywalls and access the WSJ, NYT, Washington Post, Business Insider, Financial Times for free.

-## Automation

-- [Awesome Uploader](http://github.com/grm34/awesome-uploader) - Warez scene mass uploader.
-- [Bonarr](http://github.com/klassicstudios/Bonarr) - A fork of Radarr to work with porn.
-- [CloudBox](http://cloudbox.works/) - An All-In-One, Cloud Centric & Media Server Solution.
-- [FlexGet](http://flexget.com/) - FlexGet is a multipurpose automation tool for all of your media with support for torrents, nzbs, podcasts, comics, TV, movies, RSS, HTML, CSV, and more.
-- [LazyLibrarian](http://gitlab.com/LazyLibrarian/LazyLibrarian) - LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
-- [MacGuffin](http://github.com/hwkns/macguffin) - Automated tools for handling Scene and P2P film releases.
-- [Massivedl](http://github.com/dimkouv/massivedl) - A command line tool which helps to download a large number of files from the web in a short time.
-- [Multiup](http://multiup.org/) - Website which allows you to upload files to several different file hosting websites.
-- [Mylar](http://github.com/evilhero/mylar) - An automated Comic Book downloader (cbr/cbz) - for use with SABnzbd, NZBGet and torrents.
-- [Nefarious](http://lardbit.github.io/nefarious/) - Nefarious is a web application that helps you download movies and TV shows.
-- [Piracy and automation, an overview](http://www.reddit.com/r/Piracy/comments/9ft4xx/piracy_and_automation_an_overview/) - Guide by /u/JukeCity101 on how to improve your experience pirating with automation tools.
-- [Pulsarr](http://github.com/roboticsound/Pulsarr) - Browser extension (currently Chrome & Firefox) - for adding movies to Radarr or Series' to Sonarr while browsing IMDB or TVDB.
-- [Ripme](https://github.com/RipMeApp/ripme) - Downloads albums in bulk.
-- [SickRage](http://www.sickrage.ca/) - Automatic Video Library Manager for TV Shows.
-- [Snahp tool](http://github.com/Rawnly/snahp-tool) - Client for download movies from snahp lists.
-- [traktarr](http://github.com/l3uddz/traktarr) - Script to add new series & movies to Sonarr/Radarr based on Trakt lists.
-- [Qo-DL-Reborn](https://github.com/Sorrow446/Qo-DL-Reborn) - Tool written in Python to download streamable tracks from Qobuz.

-### Manga Automation

-- [The Free Manga Downloader (FMD)](https://github.com/riderkick/FMD) - The Free Manga Downloader is a free open source application written in Object Pascal for managing and downloading manga from various websites.
-- [n1mo/manga](https://github.com/n1mo/manga) - A open source mangareader.net downloader written in python.
-- [mangadex-dl](https://github.com/frozenpandaman/mangadex-dl) - Download manga from MangaDex.org.
-- [HakuNeko](https://github.com/manga-download/hakuneko) - Manga & Anime Downloader for Linux, Windows & macOS.

-### Music Automation

-- [Athame](https://github.com/fuzzybabybunny/Athame) - An extensible music download tool written in C#.
-- [Chimera](https://notabug.org/Aesir/chimera) - Download music from Deezer, Tidal, Qobuz, Napster, Spotify (sourced from Tidal or Deezer), Google Play Music, SoundCloud.
-- [Headphones](http://github.com/rembo10/headphones) - Automatic music downloader for SABnzbd.
-- [Lidarr](http://github.com/lidarr/Lidarr) - Looks and smells like Sonarr but made for music.
-- [betanin](https://github.com/sentriz/betanin/) - Music organization man-in-the-middle of your torrent client and music player, based on beets.io, similar to Sonarr and Radarr.

-### TV Shows Automation

-- [Sonarr](https://github.com/Sonarr/Sonarr) - Smart PVR for newsgroup and BitTorrent users.
-- [Medusa](http://pymedusa.com/) - Automatic Video Library Manager for TV Shows.
-- [SickBeard](http://sickbeard.com/) - The ultimate PVR application that searches for and manages your TV shows.
-- [SickChill](http://sickchill.github.io/) - An automatic Video Library Manager for TV Shows.
-- [SickGear](http://github.com/SickGear/SickGear) - SickGear has proven the most reliable stable TV fork of the great Sick-Beard to fully automate TV enjoyment with innovation.
-- [SickRage](http://github.com/SiCKRAGE/SiCKRAGE) - Automatic Video Library Manager for TV Shows.
-- [TV Overlord](http://www.tvoverlord.com/) - TV Overlord is a semi automatic command line tool to download and manage TV shows from newsgroups or Bittorent.
-- [TVShows 2](http://tvshowsapp.com/) - TVShows is the easiest way to download your favorite shows automatically in your Mac.

-### Movie Automation

-- [Radarr](http://radarr.video/) - A fork of Sonarr to work with movies ala Couchpotato.
-- [RadarrSync](https://github.com/Sperryfreak01/RadarrSync) - Syncs two Radarr servers through web API.
-- [CouchPotato](http://couchpota.to/) - Download movies automatically, easily and in the best quality as soon as they are available.
-- [Watcher](http://github.com/nosmokingbandit/Watcher3) - Watcher is an automated movie NZB & Torrent searcher and snatcher.

-### Subtitles Automation

-- [nzb-subliminal](https://github.com/caronc/nzb-subliminal) - Fetches subtitles for the videos it's provided.
-It can be easily integrated into NZBGet and SABnzbd too.
-- [Bazarr](http://github.com/morpheus65535/bazarr) - Bazarr is a companion application to Sonarr and Radarr.
-It manages and downloads subtitles based on your requirements.
-- [HorribleSubs Bulkd Download](http://anonembed.xyz/horriblesubs/) - 9anime bulk subs download website.
-- [JustDubs](http://ww5.justdubs.me/) - Watch English Dubbed Anime And Movies For Free Online.
-- [SubScenes](http://subscene.com/) - Subtitle Scene, provdes subtitles and tools.
-- [WonderfulSubs](http://www.wonderfulsubs.com/) - Subs and dubs, no ads, still in beta stage.
-- [autosub](http://github.com/agermanidis/autosub) - Command-line utility for auto-generating subtitles for any video file using speech recognition.
-- [vlsub](http://github.com/exebetche/vlsub) - VLC extension to download subtitles from opensubtitles.org.
-- [subsync](http://github.com/smacke/subsync) - Automatically synchronize subtitles with video.
-- [Sublight.me](http://sublight.me/) - Automatically batch download subtitles in a monitored folder.

 ## Browser Extensions